 An island nation fewer than two hours by plane from Atlanta and Miami, Bermuda is an easily accessible paradise on earth.
 It is renowned for its crystal-clear water, delicious food, and friendly people—but it’s famous for its striking pink sand beaches.
-A peculiar sight created by very particular conditions, Bermuda’s pink sand beaches must be seen to believe.
+A peculiar sight created by very particular conditions, the beaches with pink sand in Bermuda must be seen to believe they really do exist!

 How Pink Sand Beaches Are Made

-Pink sand is made of red-shelled Foraminifera, bits of coral, and crushed shell mixing with regular sand.
+The pink sand on Bermuda’s beaches is created by red-shelled Foraminifera, bits of coral, and crushed shell mixing with soft, white sand.

 Why Bermuda Has Pink Sand